kurtkanaskie/product-recommendations-v1/README.md

 ## Overview

 This demo shows how to bild a smart API that predicts customer propensity to buy using an Apigee X proxy, BigQuery ML and Cloud Spanner.
-Cloud Spanner holds a small Product Catalog with rich content, such as descriptions and image references.

 BigQuery contains a sample dataset for the complete Product Catalog IDs and a number of simulated users.
 It uses Machine Learning to predict their propensity to buy based on the time the user spends on an item, termed the "predicted session duration confidence".

+Cloud Spanner holds a small Product Catalog with rich content, such as descriptions and image references.

 Apigee exposes an API that proxies to BigQuery to get the product IDs and the "predicted session duration confidence" for a particular user and then makes a callout to Spanner to get the rich product content.
-The proxy then combines that to create the priority sorted result that is sent in the response.
+The proxy then uses that to create the priority sorted result that is sent in the response.

 ### Architecture Diagram
 ![Architecture Diagram](product-recommendations-v1.png)